GeNeHetX/RNApipeline/README.md

   2. ```Export GOOGLE_APPLICATION_CREDENTIALS=${PWD}/KEY_FILENAME.json (activate the json  key)``` (activation of the json key on youre work_directory)
   3. Copy all your fastq files and the directory generated by the reference workflow using the following command: gsutil cp -r dir1/dir2 gs://my-bucket.

-   d) Modify the machines' capacities on the netflowGCP.config (CPUs, RAM, Disk, container) (if you want)
+   d) Modify the machines' capacities in the selected Google Cloud config (CPUs, RAM, disk, container) (if you want)
   ``` withName: doSTAR{ \
         cpus = 16 \
         container = 'genehetx/genehetx-rnaseq:latest' \